rubocop/rubocop/manual/configuration.md

 ### Setting the target Ruby version

 Some checks are dependent on the version of the Ruby interpreter which the inspected code must run on.
-For example, using Ruby 2.0+ keyword arguments rather than an options hash can help make your code shorter and more expressive... _unless_ it must run on Ruby 1.9.
+For example, enforcing using Ruby 2.3+ safe navigation operator rather than `try` can help make your code shorter and more consistent... _unless_ it must run on Ruby 2.2.

 If `.ruby-version` exists in the directory RuboCop is invoked in, RuboCop will use the version specified by it.
 Otherwise, users may let RuboCop